wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/american-express-status-what-does-this-mean-.md

 | Transaction status | Reason | Description |
 ------- |----------|---------|
 Declined | transaction not allowed | The fraud filter of MultiSafepay is declining the transaction.
-Email our Support Team at <support@multisafepay.com> for further information.
+Email the Support Team at <support@multisafepay.com>
 Declined | Do not honour | This information is not shared with MultiSafepay, only the card holder can retrieve the information at the issuing bank.
 Declined | 3D authorisation cancelled | When the [3D Secure](/faq/general/glossary/#3d-secure) verification is incomplete or can not be validated, the payment will be declined.
 Declined | Expired card | The credit card is expired.